-The Missouri A+ Scholarship Program currently covers the cost of eligible tuition and general fees at North Central Missouri College (NCMC).
+The Missouri A+ Scholarship Program, often referred to as simply "A+," currently covers the cost of eligible tuition and general fees at North Central Missouri College (NCMC).
 Students must graduate from an A+ designated high school and meet certain criteria to qualify.